Contacts & FAQs

 - copy of Passport;

-- an original version of the secondary school leaving qualification (or a copy of the original version), officially translated into Italian, and Declaration of Value (if you have it) issued by the Italian authorities in the country of residence.
+- an original version of the secondary school leaving qualification (or a copy of the original version), officially translated into Italian, and Declaration of Value (if you have it) issued by the Italian authorities in the country of residence;

 2. Applicants will receive an Admission Letter and will enroll on the FY Programme through the website Universitaly submitting a pre-enrolment request form (please, see the guide).